skybet/skybet.github.io/_posts/2016-08-09-football-rabbit.md

 -------------------------

 That particular host is configured and managed by chef cookbooks.
 So did chef-client run on that host on Thursday?
-No.  So the configuration of the host has not changed.
+No: so the configuration of the host has not changed.

 Meanwhile - a second host has alarmed on memory usage.
 This new host is a